Join our L4Life BoardFriday, March 19 2021

 - Help communicate and promote Learning for Life’s purpose, mission and goals;

 - Understand and abide by all policies and procedures of Learning for Life;

 - Become familiar with and understand Learning for Life’s finances, budget and financial/resource requirements;

 - Sign and return the Code of Conduct Acknowledgment, the Confidentiality Agreement, the Declaration of Interests form and Application for Board Membership form.

-Service of the Learning for Life Board of Directors is without remuneration, other than reimbursement of legitimate expenses incurred in performing duties as a Board member
+Service of the Learning for Life Board of Directors is a volunteer position and without remuneration, other than reimbursement of legitimate expenses incurred in performing duties as a Board member

 For further details on the role, contact the Learning for Life Chair, Mary Muirhead (email@example.com) if you would like to discuss further.